Conditions We Treat

 When a joint loses its normal range of motion, whether from injury, repetitive strain or gradual wear, the surrounding muscles, tendons and ligaments start compensating.
 That's often where the pain and stiffness really take hold.

-Systematic reviews support manual therapy combined with exercise for a wide range of extremity conditions, from rotator cuff injuries and knee osteoarthritis to tennis elbow, carpal tunnel syndrome and plantar fasciitis.
+Systematic reviews support the use of manual therapy combined with exercise for several extremity conditions, particularly shoulder pain and knee osteoarthritis, with emerging evidence for other joints.
 We use orthopaedic and functional tests to pinpoint the cause, and if imaging is needed, we can refer you for X-rays, ultrasound or MRI.

 Treatment combines joint mobilisation, soft tissue therapy, dry needling and individually tailored rehab exercises, all aimed at restoring normal joint mechanics and addressing the root cause.

-Hands-on treatment paired with active rehab consistently produces the best outcomes for joint pain.
-We want to get you moving comfortably and keep you that way.
+Hands-on treatment paired with active rehab is one of the most effective conservative approaches for joint conditions.
+Our goal is to get you moving comfortably and keep you that way.

 Don't let joint pain limit your life.
 Book an appointment at our Sandton practice and let us help you get back to what you love.